cbenien/muminio/README.md

 ## Introduction

 Goals of this project:
-* provide a better "glue" between https://min.io/ and apps deployed to Kubernetes
+* Provide a "glue layer" between https://min.io/ and applications deployed to Kubernetes that need object storage
-* applications shouldn't be aware that Minio is running in native or in gateway mode
+* Provide isolation between applications, app 1 should not have access to write to a bucket of app 2
-* applications can create buckets declaratively via customer resources
+* Applications shouldn't be aware that Minio is running in native or in gateway mode
-* applications can control the secrets used to access the buckets
+* Applications create buckets declaratively via customer resources
-* provide isolation between applications, app 1 should not have access to write to a bucket of app 2
+* Applications create the credentials to access their buckets declaratively as well

 Implementation is done via https://github.com/operator-framework/operator-sdk which takes care of all the boilerplate code.